Formative vs. Summative Assessments: What's the Difference?

 Second, you can track them by feel.
 This is more based on your teacher instinct, allowing you to pick which students need additional support based on your observation.

-On the downside, you can’t “show” this information to administrators.
+On the downside, you can’t “show” this information to your administrators.
 If you have certain standards to meet throughout a marking period, you won’t be able to prove you’ve fulfilled those standards without grades.

 Finally, you can track formative assessments with student data.
 This is non-graded information that may reflect how your students are learning, such as questions they've frequently answered incorrectly or subject areas where they've had trouble.